input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-5.md

 1. Register a stake pool.
 2. Delegate stake to your own stake pool.
 3. Start a stake pool and produce blocks.
-4. Receive delegation from other Pioneers.
+4. Receive delegation from other Testnet users.

-As before, if you have any questions or encounter any problems, please feel free to use the dedicated Telegram channel.
-IOHK staff will be monitoring the channel, and other Pioneers may also be able to help you.
+As before, if you have any questions or encounter any problems, please feel free to use the dedicated Cardano Forum channel.
+IOHK staff will be monitoring the channel, and other pool operators may also be able to help you.

 Please report any bugs through the cardano-node and cardano-tutorials github repositories.